 Gezari discovered her interest in both Jewish education and art at an early age.
 She graduated from the Brooklyn Girls High School in 1921, from the Teachers Institute of the Jewish Theological Seminary of America in 1925, and from the Master Institute of United Arts in 1930.
 She also studied at Parsons New York School of Fine and Applied Art, the Art Students League, Columbia University, the New School for Social Research, and the Taos School of Art in New Mexico.
 In March 1995, she received an honorary doctorate of letters from the Jewish Theological Seminary of America.

-Gezari became director of the department of art education at the Board of Jewish Education (BJE) in New York in 1940, when she was hired by Dr. Alexander Dushkin.
-As a resource to New York-area teachers in Jewish afternoon and day schools, the department provides programming and workshops for art teachers.
-Each year, the department sponsors citywide exhibitions of children’s art, which have been shown in the American Museum of Natural History, the Museum of the City of New York, the Brooklyn Museum, and the Jewish Museum in New York.
-The BJE also publishes Brush and Color, a bulletin for art teachers.
-Gezari continues in her post as director at the age of ninety-nine.
-In addition to BJE work, Gezari has taught in a variety of settings.
+Gezari became director of the department of art education at the Board of Jewish Education (BJE) in New York in 1940 when she was hired by Dr. Alexander Dushkin.
+As a resource to New York-area teachers in Jewish afternoon and day schools, the department provided programming and workshops for art teachers.
+Each year, the department-sponsored citywide exhibitions of children’s art, which have been shown in the American Museum of Natural History, the Museum of the City of New York, the Brooklyn Museum, and the Jewish Museum in New York.
+The BJE also published Brush and Color, a bulletin for art teachers.
+In addition to BJE work, Gezari taught in a variety of settings.
 Mordecai Kaplan, then dean of the Teachers Institute, appointed her to the institute’s faculty in 1935, and she taught art education and art history there for forty-two years.
 Gezari also taught in the Clinic for Gifted Children at New York University and lectured across the United States on the philosophy of art.

-A trailblazer, Temima Gezari has had a profound influence on the course of American Jewish education.
-Her philosophy of using art to teach about Jewish holidays and customs has left an indelible mark on countless schoolchildren.
-After more than sixty years in the field, she is a legendary presence in Jewish education.
+A trailblazer, Temima Gezari had a profound influence on the course of American Jewish education.
+Her philosophy of using art to teach about Jewish holidays and customs left an indelible mark on countless schoolchildren.
+With more than sixty years in the field, she was a legendary presence in Jewish education.